soleaf/ErRabbit/readme.md

 # Introduction

 ErRabbit(Error Rabbit) is useful Error remote tracking service with Visual View.
-Collecting by Using Log4j and ActiveMQ Easy Make it easy ,compatible other programs.
+Collecting by Log4j and ActiveMQ is make it easy compatible other programs.

 ![ScreenShot](graphics/screenshot1.png)